sarthtalati/v1.1-API-Documentation/source/index.html.md

 Header | Value
 ------ | -----
 X-CAP-API-OAUTH-TOKEN* | Generated access token.
 If the token expires, you need to regenerate the access token.
+Content-Type* | This should be set as application/json.
+Accept* | This should also be set as application/json.
+X-CAP-API-ATTRIBUTION-ENTITY-TYPE | Till or store from which you want to post the data.
+Supported Values: `TILL`, `STORE_CODE`, `STORE_NAME`, `STORE_EXTERNAL_ ID`, `STORE_EXTERNAL_ID_1`, `STORE_EXTERNAL_ID_2`.
+The default value is `TILL`.
-Content-Type* | This should be set as application/json Accept* | This should also be set as application/json X-CAP-API-ATTRIBUTION-TILL-CODE | Till code from which you want to POST data.
-By default, the Till associated with the client key and secret is mapped if this is not passed.
+X-CAP-API-ATTRIBUTION-ENTITY-CODE | Pass the entity value based on the entity type.
+For example, if `X-CAP-API-ATTRIBUTION-ENTITY-TYPE` is STORE_CODE, then X-CAP-API-ATTRIBUTION-ENTITY-CODE is the store code that you want to tag to POST data.
+By default, it considers the Till associated with the client key and secret.

 <aside class="notice">Parameters marked with * are mandatory. </aside>